Ibn al-Haytham: Alhazen's problem

-Camera Obscura
+Camera obscura

 The camera obscura was known to the ancient Chinese, and was described by the Han Chinese polymath Shen Kuo in his scientific book Dream Pool Essays, published in the year 1088 C.E.
 Aristotle had discussed the basic principle behind it in his Problems, but Alhazen's work contained the first clear description of camera obscura. and early analysis of the device.

 Ibn al-Haytham used a camera obscura mainly to observe a partial solar eclipse.

 In his essay, Ibn al-Haytham writes that he observed the sickle-like shape of the sun at the time of an eclipse.
 The introduction reads as follows: "The image of the sun at the time of the eclipse, unless it is total, demonstrates that when its light passes through a narrow, round hole and is cast on a plane opposite to the hole it takes on the form of a moonsickle."

 It is admitted that his findings solidified the importance in the history of the camera obscura but this treatise is important in many other respects.

 Ancient optics and medieval optics were divided into optics and burning mirrors.
 Optics proper mainly focused on the study of vision, while burning mirrors focused on the properties of light and luminous rays.
 On the shape of the eclipse is probably one of the first attempts made by Ibn al-Haytham to articulate these two sciences.

 Very often Ibn al-Haytham's discoveries benefited from the intersection of mathematical and experimental contributions.
 This is the case with On the shape of the eclipse.
 Besides the fact that this treatise allowed more people to study partial eclipses of the sun, it especially allowed to better understand how the camera obscura works.
 This treatise is a physico-mathematical study of image formation inside the camera obscura.
 Ibn al-Haytham takes an experimental approach, and determines the result by varying the size and the shape of the aperture, the focal length of the camera, the shape and intensity of the light source.

 In his work he explains the inversion of the image in the camera obscura, the fact that the image is similar to the source when the hole is small, but also the fact that the image can differ from the source when the hole is large.
 All these results are produced by using a point analysis of the image.

 Refractometer

 In the seventh tract of his book of optics, Alhazen described an apparatus for experimenting with various cases of refraction, in order to investigate the relations between the angle of incidence, the angle of refraction and the angle of deflection.
-This apparatus was a modified version of apparatus used by Ptolemy for similar purpose.
+This apparatus was a modified version of an apparatus used by Ptolemy for similar purpose.